pandas-dev/pandas/doc/source/10min.rst

 .. note::

-   While standard Python / Numpy expressions for selecting and setting are intuitive and come handy for interactive work, for production code, we recommend the optimized  pandas data access methods, ``.at``, ``.iat``, ``.loc``, ``.iloc`` and ``.ix``.
+   While standard Python / Numpy expressions for selecting and setting are intuitive and come in handy for interactive work, for production code, we recommend the optimized pandas data access methods, ``.at``, ``.iat``, ``.loc``, ``.iloc`` and ``.ix``.

 See the :ref:`Indexing section <indexing>` and below.